Ophelia Lovibond: Television

-She also appeared as Rachel in the first episode, "Sardines", of the first series of the British black comedy anthology series Inside No. 9 Written by Steve Pemberton and Reece Shearsmith.
+She also appeared as Rachel in the first episode, "Sardines", of the first series of the British black comedy anthology series Inside No. 9.

 In 2022, Lovibond played Carrie Symonds in the TV series This England.

 Film

 Lovibond made her film debut in Roman Polanski's Oliver Twist in 2005.
 She had a part in the John Lennon biopic Nowhere Boy.
 She played a leading role in the film 4.3.2.1, and had roles in the 2011 films London Boulevard, No Strings Attached and Mr. Popper's Penguins.
-Lovibond played Teri in the BFI/BBC film based on the award winning novel, 8 Minutes Idle, and Carina, The Collector's slave, in the 2014 film Guardians of the Galaxy.
+Lovibond played Teri in the BFI/BBC film based on the award-winning novel, 8 Minutes Idle, and Carina, The Collector's slave, in the 2014 film Guardians of the Galaxy.

 Radio

-BBC Radio 4 Lobby Land (Series 1, June 2018).
+Lovibond played the character Sam Peakes in series 1 of Lobby Land on BBC Radio 4 (broadcast June 2018).

 Theatre

 In 2015, Lovibond made her professional stage debut in the revival of Lucy Prebble's The Effect, directed by Daniel Evans.
 The following year, she appeared as Elizabeth Barry in Stephen Jeffreys' The Libertine at London's Theatre Royal Haymarket.

 In 2017, she played Lois, the eponymous character, in Githa Sowerby's The Stepmother.
 She played Lou in Barney Norris’s 2018 play Nightfall and starred in the revival of David Hare's The Bay at Nice.

+In January 2024, Lovibond starred in Jez Butterworth's The Hills of California which premiered at the Harold Pinter Theatre in London's West End and was later transferred to the Broadhurst Theatre on Broadway.